fgeorgatos/HPCBIOS/HPCBIOS_2012-92.rst

 EasyBuild_ is a tool developed over the course of recent years and has been released for production use during SuperComputing'12, in Nov.
 2012, by the HPC group of University of Ghent.

-Although other alternatives to EasyBuild could eventually appear, so far it has been the most consistent tool in yielding reproducible Scientific Computing environments, transferable across multiple HPC platforms.
+Although other alternatives to EasyBuild could eventually appear in the open, so far it has been the most self-consistent publicly available tool in yielding reproducible Scientific Computing environments, transferable across multiple HPC platforms.
-Therefor it is considered necessary across HPC sites for both users and sysadmin work.
+Therefor it is considered necessary across HPC sites for both users and systems engineering work.
-EasyBuild runs fine in user-space so even if it is not provided it by default, users can and will eventually use it.
+EasyBuild runs fine in user-space and so, even if it is not provided in a system by default, users can and will eventually use it.

 To be compliant with this policy, an HPC site MUST provide at least one production version of EasyBuild.